Jay Kim

-Jay Chang Joon Kim (Korean: 김창준; born March 27, 1939) is a Korean-American politician and former member of the U.S. House of Representatives from California and ambassador for Korean-American relations.
+Jay Chang Joon Kim (Korean: 김창준; born March 27, 1939) is a Korean-American politician and former member of the U.S. House of Representatives from California.
 He was the first Korean American to be elected to the United States Congress.

 Early life, education, and business career

-Jay Kim was born in 1939 in Gyeongseong (now Seoul, South Korea), during the Japanese occupation of Korea.
+Jay Kim was born in 1939 in Keijō, Korea, Empire of Japan (now Seoul, South Korea).
 His Korean name, Kim Chang Joon, roughly translates to "golden splendid law."
 During the Korean War, his home was destroyed.
 He immigrated to the United States in 1961.
 After attending a community college, Kim transferred to the University of Southern California, where he earned bachelor's and master's degrees in civil engineering.
 He later earned a doctorate in political science from Hanyang University.

 In 1976, Kim started JAYKIM Engineers, a firm that specializes in designing highways and water reclamation projects.
 He built the business into a firm of 130 employees, with offices in three western states.
 Kim is an engineer, registered in five western states.
 JAYKIM Engineers was recognized as one of the top 500 design firms in the country.